andygrn/Clifford-Attractors/README.md

 # Clifford Attractors

 Using canvas to generate interesting 2D blobs.
-Got the idea and formulae from [Clifford Attractors](http://paulbourke.net/fractals/clifford/).
+Got the idea and formulae from [paulbourke.net](http://paulbourke.net/fractals/clifford/).

 ## Options